AlmightyKratos/nextjstemplate/README.md

 Secondly, add the required environment variables -

 1. Create a .env.local file in the root directory
-2. Create the following environment variables: AUTH_GITHUB_ID, AUTH_GITHUB_SECRET, AUTH_SECRET, NEON_DB_CONNECTION_STRING
+2. Create the following environment variables: AUTH_GITHUB_ID, AUTH_GITHUB_SECRET, AUTH_SECRET, DATABASE_URL

 By creating a new OAuth app in Github, you will generate a Client ID (AUTH_GITHUB_ID) and Client Secret (AUTH_GITHUB_SECRET).
 Generate your AUTH_SECRET by running `npx auth`.
-Your NEON_DB_CONNECTION_STRING is found by going to your Neon dashboard and using the connection string for a pooled connection.
+Your DATABASE_URL is found by going to your Neon dashboard and using the connection string for a pooled connection.

 Then run the local development server.